There's only one place in the Mid-South where you can enjoy good friends, great food, and pulse-pounding excitement - Southland Gaming and Racing!

 All that changed in 1992.
 To spur their local economy, residents of the nearby Tunica County, Mississippi area approved riverboat gambling.
 They welcomed gaming establishments in the early 1990s as long as the casinos could show they were at least in part physically housed on the Mississippi River.
 Large, nationally known resort-casinos mushroomed around Tunica until it became the third-largest gambling venue in the country, after Las Vegas, Nevada and Atlantic City, New Jersey, drawing gamblers away from Southland.
 Southland fell on hard times, with daily attendance ebbing to about 500.
 Its annual revenues dropped from more than $200 million in the 1980s to less than $35 million in the 1990s.
 More than half of its employees lost their jobs.

 In 2005, however, the Arkansas General Assembly passed Act 1151.
 It permitted racing tracks in the state to install "games of skill," such as blackjack and poker or their video counterparts, if approved by their city or county.
 A majority of more than sixty percent of voters in West Memphis approved permitting such games at Southland.
 In the latter part of 2006, a renovation costing about $40 million was undertaken to accommodate increased crowds.
 The renovations included a new main entrance, a new 55,000-square-foot gaming room, a 65,000-square-foot racing floor, a 400-seat event center, a 150-seat nightclub and a 280-seat buffet with three themed cooking areas.
-Other on-site restaurants - Quinn & Ella's, the Kennel Club and Bourbon Street Steakhouse Grill - also made it a dining destination.
+Other on-site restaurants - Sammy Hagar's Red Rocker Bar and Grill, World Market Buffet and Bourbon Street Steakhouse Grill - also made it a dining destination.